gldog/anonymize_jira_users/doc/manual.md

 The step "Query user-data from Jira" queries the user's data from `GET /rest/api/2/user?username=user1pre84`.
 It returns HTTP status-code `200 OK`, and in the repsonse there is the attribute `"active": false`.
-The validations returned to error.
+The validations returned no error.
-Because the filter follows the rule only to pass existent, inactive users with no validation errors, it sets the `"filter_is_anonymize_approval": true`.
+Because the filter follows the rule to only pass existent, inactive users with no validation errors, it sets the `"filter_is_anonymize_approval": true`.

 In the config the `"is_try_delete_user": true` is set.
 This lets the anonymizer _try_ to delete the user alternatively to anonymize it.
 The thought behind deletion is:
-Jira does only allow deleting a user, if it is in any user-field or is a comment-author.
+Jira does only allow deleting a user, if it is not in any user-field nor a comment-author.
 Why shall we keep and anonymize a user which never had left any traces in Jira?
 If the anonymizer fails deleting, it proceeds with anonymization.

-user5post84:
+user2pre84, user5post84:

-Similar this user, but it is an assignee in 1 issue.
+Similar the previous user, but they are assignees in 1 issue each.
 The fact this user is an assignee is no validation error as this will not prevent the anonymization.
-But deletion failed, so it was anonymized.
+But deletion failed, so they were anonymized.

+`user2pre84` was assignee of issue EP-19, and `user5post84` was assignees of EP-22.
+We can reverse check what are the user-names/-keys/-display-names now after the
+anonymization:
+- EP-19 has assignee (former `user2pre84`): User-name `jirauser10101`, key `JIRAUSER10101`,
+  and display-name `user-438f1`.
+- EP-22 has assignee (former `user5post84`): User-name `jirauser10200`, key `JIRAUSER10200`,
+  and display-name `user-0efc5`.

+`user2pre84` had the user-key `user2pre84`, which was anonymized.
+`user5post84` had the user-key `JIRAUSER10200`, which was being kept as-is.

 ## Anonymize Users And Report The Anonymized User-Data